 1. Be a Learner

 When you were little, everything was new and exciting.
 The questions were never-ceasing, and curiosity was a way of life.
 When you volunteer, we recommend reviving some of your old childlike wonder.
-Everyone you meet can teach you something new, so don’t be afraid to ask questions and really get to know their story.
+Everyone you meet can teach you something new, so don’t be afraid to ask questions and really listen.

 2. Be flexible

 It can almost be guaranteed that things will not go as planned.
 Be ready for anything and try to see the adventure in it all.
-Sitting by the side of the road for 5 hours with a flat tire could be the perfect opportunity to really get to know your fellow volunteers or the local people.
+Sitting by the side of the road for 3 hours with a flat tire could be the perfect opportunity to have conversations that you wouldn't have had otherwise.

 3. Seek the unknown